 Making the decision to go to drug or alcohol rehab can definitely be the right choice for an addict.
 But sometimes the concept of what “rehab” is all about can be distorted by movie plots and celebrity rehab stories.
-So, maybe you are unclear what an effective substance abuse rehabilitation program like Adult & Teen Challenge is really like?
+So, maybe you are unclear what an effective substance abuse rehabilitation program is really like?
 There are many myths about substance abuse rehabs in Raleigh, North Carolina and other locations.

 While all rehab programs have a common set of treatments, each center is unique.
 Results can be highly influenced mostly by the amount of time spent in the program.
 Short-term rehabs rarely work.
-The better rehabs will last several months, not a few days, since it takes that long to reteach them truth, positive thinking and motivations toward a successful future.
+The better rehabs will last several months, not a few days, since it takes that long to reteach them to live in truth, thinking positively, and work toward a successful future.

 Each addict has a different life experience with drugs and alcohol.
 What started the initial use and subsequent addiction can be quite different for different people.
 So, getting to the bottom of it will often take different approaches and some initial therapy.
-Addictions are often triggered by a hurt or a void in the person’s life, so those must be dealt with at the same time or the addiction cannot be solved.
+Addictions are often triggered by an emotional or physical pain, or a void in the person’s life, so those must be dealt with at the same time or the addiction cannot be solved.
 Often called “dual-diagnosis” treatment, this combined therapy is critical, but not provided in all rehabs.